Artist Statement

 Publications

-2025 Los Angeles Art Association 100th Anniversary book, Volume 7 catalog
+2025 Los Angeles Artist Association 100th Anniversary book, Volume 7 catalog

 2023 Perfect Imperfection: Faces and Figures, Women United Art Magazine, Vol. 2, Winter